 We are proud of our legal team’s track record of success, which has been recognized in the awards our attorneys have earned.

-- Attorneys Theodore Spaulding and Jeremy Hayes have both been named for their work to the National Trial Lawyers Association’s Top 100 Trial Lawyers and Top 40 Under 40 lists.
+- Attorney Theodore Spaulding has been named for their work to the National Trial Lawyers Association’s Top 100 Trial Lawyers and Top 40 Under 40 lists.

 - Spaulding and Mr. Hayes are both charter members of the Distinguished Justice Advocates.
 That organization recognizes the top one-half of one percent of attorneys in the U.S.